AgenaRisk/api-r/README.md

 BiocManager::install("Rgraphviz")
 ```

-# 3. Structure of RAgena Classes
+# 3. Structure of R-Agena Classes

 The Bayesian networks (BNs) in the R environment are represented with several objects: `Node`, `Network`, `DataSet`, and `Model`.
 These R objects generally follow their equivalents defined in Agena AI models.